knocklabs/docs/pages/send-and-manage-data/environments.md

 ---
 title: Environments
-description: Learn about how Knock's isolated environment model works and how it fits into your system development lifecycle
+description: Learn about how Knock's isolated environment model works and how it fits into your system development lifecycle.
 tags: ["how knock works", "branches", "env", "version control", "versions"]
 section: Send & manage data
 ---